Webinar Follow-up Templates for Your Webinar Email Sequence

 Follow-up templates to drive more webinar registrations

-Don’t stop at sending the invites.
-Don’t be afraid to kindly remind people about the pending webinar invitation from you, which they might have missed.
 Provide some extra info, which may encourage those who haven’t registered yet to do it now.
 Sometimes a more detailed description of what you’ll talk about during the webinar will do.
-You can also create some sense of urgency, like limited tickets, that will motivate your invitees to click the registration link.
+Sharing details about the event content is always a good idea.
+You can also create some sense of urgency, like limited availability, that will motivate your invitees to click the registration link.

-Here’s an example of a follow-up email with a reminder and more detailed description of a webinar to encourage registrations:
+Here’s an example of a follow-up email with a reminder and a more detailed description of a webinar to encourage registrations:

 Follow-up templates to get higher show-up rates

-Have you ever faced the situation when more than one hundred people registered for a webinar, yet only about a dozen of them actually showed up?
+Have you ever faced a situation when more than one hundred people registered for a webinar, yet only about a dozen of them actually showed up?
 To bump up the show-up rate try to boost the registrants’ engagement and build some hype for your event.

-Give people the opportunity to contribute to your presentation by asking what questions or particular topics they’d like to be discussed, like in the below example:
+You can also give people the opportunity to contribute to your presentation by asking what questions or particular topics they’d like to be discussed, like in the below example:

 Another idea may be to organize a competition for the most active participants or offer a discount for all webinar attendees.
 Think of something that would be both attractive to your audience and reasonable from a business perspective.